|

 capital companies, only 25 of the 150 plans asked for specific funding.

 Only 12 had specific uses of funds and exit strategies for investors!
+While we cannot promise your business will be funded,

 we can assure you that with our business